|

 Paul did his best, and was quite assured of that before the Lord.

 Therefore Paul had nothing to be ashamed of.
-Part
+Paul

 of not being ashamed is “correctly handling the word of truth”, as